Juniper/libslax/doc/distribution.rst

   For `wall` mode, columns for "wall clock" time are added, displaying how much time (in seconds) was used for that line.
 Refer to the :ref:`profiler` for additional information.

+  When the `--profile-mode` option is used without the `--profile` option, profile output is written to the file `profile.output`.

 .. option:: --slax-output
 .. option:: -S